Kirtikaa25/travel_record/README.md

-### Family Tracker
+### TRAVEL RECORD

 ## Overview
-Family Tracker is a web application that allows you and your family members to color-code the world map based on the places you have visited.
+Travel Record is a web application that allows you and your family members to color-code the world map based on the places you have visited.
 It provides a visual representation of your travels and helps you keep track of your family’s global adventures.

 ## Table of Contents
 - Features